 Composing an image using this basic photography technique means to get in close, to make your subject a significant portion of the final photograph.

-Take a look at the fill the frame photo ideas shared by members of our Facebook Group, Your Photography Journey to illustrate this compositional technique.
+Take a look at the fill the frame photo ideas shared by our photography friends to illustrate this compositional technique.

 Fill the Frame Photo Ideas

-Fill the frame encourages you to take time thinking about your subject and how best to feature that subject in your photograph.
+The fill the frame photography technique encourages you to take time thinking about your subject and how best to feature that subject in your photograph.

 Get Even Closer

 Jay Hasson got even CLOSER to the subject so only a part of the leaves was included in the frame.
 Do you see how the lines of the leaves and drops of water are even MORE prominent here?
 Jay chose to make this a black and white image which also helps accentuate the contrast between the lighter and darker elements in the picture.